pesteller/Geolocalisation/readme.md

 All data needed to replicate these results, either raw or filtered, can be found in the following [link](https://drive.google.com/drive/folders/1wroGkFZRI2MDLKRSgFWfLus0v7Kj9W94?usp=sharing).

 ### 5. Modelling
-The modelling section has been divided into three different subsections, each of which aimed at assessing a different scenario.
+The modelling section has been divided into three different subsections, each of which aimed at evaluating different approaches.

 #### 5.1.
 Classification of subspecies
-This section has been devoted to implementing classifiers that can predict the subspecies of the samples.
-The classifiers that have been used are:
+This section has been aimed at implementing classifiers that can predict the subspecies of the samples.
+The classifiers that have been evaluated are:
 1. Random Forest
 2. Nearest Neighbor
 3. Support Vector Machine